830

 "We don't have visiting hours and we are not open after dark."
 The vet said looking alarmed.

 Well, all this just confirmed what she already had reckoned.
-As it turned out it be a sad story, she nursed the old man's cat until it succumbed as it was beyond help and very old to have been treated so ill.
+As it turned out it was a sad story, she nursed the old man's cat until it succumbed as it was beyond help and very old to have been treated so ill.
 She got rather attached to the thing and was upset the old man never asked after his cat.
 In the end, she was tempted to be done with everything having to do with the old man and was near to cremating the cat, when she decided instead to give it a proper burial in the back garden.
-So when I asked her whose ashes were in the urn, and she looked at me askance because she didn't know what I was asking her, we discussed the urn to wit she replied, "Oh dat urn."
+So when I asked her whose ashes were in the urn, she looked at me askance because she didn't know what I was asking her, we discussed the urn to wit she replied, "Oh dat urn."

 "Yeah, he said you made the urn in a ceramics class."